StarCatchers Theater Camp and Scenic Arts Camp

 Campers will experience the theatrical process from start to finish as they collaborate to produce a musical theater performance.
 Their journey will include instruction in acting, singing, and dancing, as well as how to put it all together to form strong characters for our performance.
 Whether your child is going on stage for the first time or is a seasoned veteran, they will thoroughly enjoy this camp and will cap off their experience with performances at Solebury School on the final days of camp.

-Four End-of-Camp Performances: Two on Friday, July 16th and two on Saturday, July 17th, in Solebury's Barn Theater. *Attendance at all four performances is mandatory.*
+Four End-of-Camp Performances*: Two on Friday, July 15th and two on Saturday, July 16th, in Solebury's Performing Arts Center. *Camper attendance at all four performances is mandatory.

 $975 for all three weeks per camper